funkygao/cp-ddd-framework/README.md

 If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/funkygao/cp-ddd-framework/issues).

-For any question, you can use [Gitter](https://gitter.im/cp-ddd-framework/community).
+For any question, you can use [Gitter Chat](https://gitter.im/cp-ddd-framework/community).

 ## Licensing